earthytonez/earthy-maw/README.md

     Refactor Function Parameters to Types
     A Trigger should be a type that includes Gate.

+2. Make Synthesizers, Sequencers and Arrangers Browseable and Searchable.
+    1. Make the bar on the left.
+    2. Make bar opennable from unplaced Machines.

 2. Basic House Track -- Kick, Hi Hat, Bass
     2. Finish Kick with fill.
     3. Finish Hi Hat with adjustements